 So is it a Mobile Home or Manufactured Home?

 To put it simply, your home is either a mobile home or a manufactured home.
 It cannot be both.

 A mobile home was built in a factory before June 15, 1976.

 A manufactured home was built after June 15, 1976, when the Manufactured Home Construction and Safety Standards Act went into effect.

 Nowadays, whenever you hear the term ‘mobile home’ used the speaker is probably talking about a manufactured home.
-Less than 10% of all factory0built housing still in use was built before June 15, 1976.
-It’s used on MHL most often when we get to feature an impressive vintage home or when an older home is remodeled.
+Less than 10% of all factory built housing still in use today was built before June 15, 1976.

 While a mobile home is different from a manufactured home, the two terms are used interchangeably here on Mobile Home Living.
 I apologize for that but as a blogger, I’m supposed to write articles on topics that are most searched for on Google Search.
 That’s the whole point of a blog or website: to answer questions and to give people content they want to see.
 90% of the time readers are searching Google for ‘mobile home skirting’ when they really mean ‘manufactured home skirting.’
 See my issue?